Top CMS Platforms 2024 (Compared)

 Shopify stands out as one of the best platforms right now for ecommerce.
 It’s an all-in-one hosted CMS platform that is designed specifically for online retail.
 This means that Shopify users don’t need to worry about store hosting, security, or site maintenance, as Shopify takes care of all that for you.
 Shopify’s drag-and-drop interface also allows users to set up an online store quickly and effectively with little or no prior knowledge or experience required, with its extensive library of customisable themes available.

-The core strengths of Shopify lie in its robust ecommerce tool set and features designed specifically for ecommerce, such as product inventory management, multi-currency exchange, multi-language support, and integrated payment gateways.
+The core strengths of Shopify lie in its robust ecommerce tool set and security features designed specifically for ecommerce, such as product inventory management, multi-currency exchange, multi-language support, and integrated payment gateways.
 Additionally, Shopify allows users to sell across multiple different channels, including social media platforms (like Instagram, Facebook and TikTok) and online marketplaces.
 Shopify is known for its ease of use and scalability, but the costs can add up as your store begins to grow, particularly with third-party apps and transaction fees.

 • Best For: Online retail and ecommerce stores of all sizes.